Kaththi: Themes and influences

-As similar to the actor-director's previous film Thuppakki (2012), which is based on terrorism caused by sleeper cells, Kaththi, deals with the suicide of farmers due to corporate encroachment.
-The film also deals with several themes such as water scarcity, corruption, communism, the ill-effects of capitalism and industralisation and problems faced by farmers in daily lives.
-The character Jeevanantham, is named after a social activist, whom Murugadoss had inspired.
-An article published by Behindwoods, listed its similarities with that of Rajinikanth's Lingaa, which was released on the same year, that highlighted the main plot and character traits of the protagonists.
+Kaththi deals with the suicide of farmers due to corporate encroachment.
+The film also deals with several themes such as water scarcity, corruption, communism, the ill-effects of capitalism and industrialisation and problems faced by farmers in daily lives.
+The character Jeevanantham is named after a social activist, whom Murugadoss was inspired by.
 Rockline Venkatesh, the producer of Lingaa, denied the connection of the film's script with that of Kaththi.

-In the film, the character Jeevanantham (Vijay), in a single dialogue, illustrates about the basic tenets of communism using idlies.
-In the press meet scene, Kathiresan (Vijay) spoke dialogues about several political incidents, that included 2G spectrum case, and encroachment of Pepsi company in the banks of river Thamirabharani.
-In October 2014, a petition was filed against Vijay and Murugadoss regarding the 2G spectrum case, and slammed them for defamation.
+In the film, Jeevanantham, in a single dialogue, illustrates about the basic tenets of communism using idlies.
+In the press meet scene, the character Kathiresan mentions several political incidents, this included the 2G spectrum case, and the encroachment of Pepsi in the banks of river Thamirabharani.
+In October 2014, a petition was filed against Vijay and Murugadoss regarding the 2G spectrum case and slammed them for defamation.
 The complainant R. Ramasubramanian questioned how a film can conclude that all those involved in the 2G spectrum case are corrupt when the case is still being heard in court, adding that the dialogue portrayed all those people in poor light and damaged their dignity.
 The court however, dismissed those claims later.

+Civil servant and bureaucrat Alex Paul Menon IAS, however, was critical of the film, for its messaging against water conservation.
+He added that the deep borewells and encroachment of the lakes and ponds were responsible for the water scarcity and not just the multinational soft-drink companies, as shown in the film.
+In a positive note, B. Kolappan, writing for The Hindu, noted on how the film appealed to the leftist ideologies over its content, and that led to being favored by Communist Party of India (Marxist) and its pro-leftist organizations.

 Sowmya Rajendran of The News Minute called Kaththi as what "Kollywood likes to call a "message" film made in a mainstream format" and the enormous success of the film "coupled with the general public mood (on social media especially) after the jallikattu protests of 2017, which have made the "farmer sentiment" so popular on screen".
+According to Bhuvanesh Chandar of The Hindu, "Many films of actor-turned-politician Vijay, like Thamizhan, Kaththi, and Mersal have used press conferences to tell audiences a message without breaking the fourth wall; this is a trope that can be looked at as an evolution from the Parasakthi-like or Citizen-like speech by the hero at a courthouse."